-This article first appeared in the Royal Spaniels Magazine (TRS) winter edition 2012.
-In 2013, this article was awarded the AKC Responsible Dog Ownership Public Service Award.
-The author, Leila Grandemange, is grateful to the American Kennel Club (AKC) and the Dog Writers Association of America (DWAA) for this honor.
+This article first appeared in the Royal Spaniels Magazine winter edition 2012.
+In 2013, it was submitted to the DWAA writing contest.
+The author, Leila Grandemange, was awarded the AKC Responsible Dog Ownership Public Service Award, by the Dog Writers Association of America (DWAA).

 The Holiday gift hunt has begun and I’m already feeling a bit frazzled about what to wrap for my loved ones, including my dogs!
 I’m even shopping for my friends’ dogs—crazy, right?!

 Recently I read that approximately 88% of pet owners consider their pets family members, so it’s only normal they be included in the holiday gift hunt.
 Stores are lined with gift ideas for our pets, but truth be told, our dogs don’t really care whether their toy is shaped like Rudolph or Santa, and they would probably pass on wearing jingle bell collars or antlers.
 For them, Christmas is just another day, and often a hectic day at that.

 So what do my dogs really want for Christmas?